Economic planning: Criticism

-The most notable critique of economic planning came from Austrian economists Friedrich Hayek and Ludwig von Mises.
+The most notable critique of central economic planning came from Austrian economists Friedrich Hayek and Ludwig von Mises.
 Hayek argued that central planners could not possibly accrue the necessary information to formulate an effective plan for production because they are not exposed to the rapid changes that take place in an economy in any particular time and place and so they are unfamiliar with those circumstances.
 The process of transmitting all the necessary information to planners is thus inefficient without a price system for the means of production.
-Mises also had a similar opinion.
+Modern theorists such as Cottrell and Cockshott, mentioned above, argue that modern advancements in mathematics and computational technology has made the “economic planning problem” obsolete.
 In his analysis of socialism in 1938, Oskar R. Lange addressed this theoretical issue by pointing out that planners could gain much of the information they required by monitoring changes in plant inventory levels.
 In practice, economic planners in Soviet-typed planned economies were able to make use of this technique.

 Proponents of decentralized economic planning have also criticized central economic planning.
 Leon Trotsky believed that central planners, regardless of their intellectual capacity, operated without the input and participation of the millions of people who participate in the economy and so they would be unable to respond to local conditions quickly enough to effectively coordinate all economic activity.
+Trotsky further specified the need for Soviet democracy in relation to the industrialisation period to the Dewey Commission:“The successes are very important, and I affirmed it every time.
+They are due to the abolition of private property and to the possibilities inherent in planned economy.
+But, they - I cannot say exactly - but I will say two or three times less than they could be under a regime of Soviet democracy”.

+In his work, The Revolution Betrayed: What is the Soviet Union and Where is it Going?, Trotsky argued that the excessive authoritarianism under Stalin had undermined the implementation of the first five-year plan.
+He noted that several engineers and economists who had created the plan were themselves later put on trial as "conscious wreckers who had acted on the instructions of a foreign power".